Written by

 The preparations listed below are very important as they decide whether you can create a USB or external hard drive installer successfully or not.
 So, you'd better follow this part carefully.

 1. Prepare a bootable Mac.
 A bootable USB drive should be created on a healthy Mac.
-If you need to create a bootable USB installer for Apple Silicon Mac, prepare an M1/M2/M3 Mac.
+If you need to create a bootable USB installer for an Apple Silicon Mac, prepare an M1/M2/M3 Mac.
 (No working on Mac?
 Create a macOS bootable USB installer on Windows.)

 2. Prepare a clean USB flash drive or other secondary volume formatted as Mac OS Extended and with at least 32GB of storage (For macOS Big Sur, 64GB is better).
-That's because Mac OS Extended has higher compatibility among different OS versions and the OS installer requires such storage space to load.
+That's because Mac OS Extended has higher compatibility among different OS versions, and the OS installer requires such storage space to load.

 Note that you need to format the USB to APFS if you want to create a bootable drive for Apple Silicon Macs.